A lot or a little?

 In INFIDEL, Doug Rawlins (Jim Caviezel) is a journalist and blogger who specializes in writing about Christianity.
-He and his wife, State Department official Liz (Claudia Karvan), are invited to a graduation celebration honoring the daughter, Meena (Noor Taher), of Doug's friend and colleague Javid (Aly Kassem).
-Later the couple receives a call: Meena has disappeared.
-The police investigate and discover a downstairs room in her home that's filled with extremist Islamic propaganda; Javid is arrested.
+He and his wife, State Department official Liz (Claudia Karvan), are invited to a graduation celebration honoring Meena (Noor Taher), the daughter of Doug's friend and colleague Javid (Aly Kassem).
+Later, the couple receives a call: Meena has disappeared.
+The police investigate, and discover a downstairs room in her home that's filled with extremist Islamic propaganda; Javid is arrested.
 Then Doug is invited to speak on a TV program in Cairo.
 While there, he makes some controversial remarks.
 Back at his hotel, he's kidnapped and taken to Tehran, where tormentor Ramzi (Hal Ozsan) forces him to write in his blog.
 Meanwhile, Liz tries to use her government connections to rescue her husband but finds that she's on her own.

 Is it any good?